Wafer Paper Ruffles

 Hey!
 I’m Chef Anna

-I’m a pastry chef, award-winning Wedding Cake Artist, content creator, and educator for cake designers.
+I’m a pastry chef, award-winning Wedding Cake Artist, content creator, and educator

 At Florea Cakes, our mission is to help home bakers learn to design modern wedding cakes with wafer paper flowers and build the creative business of their dreams.